Surface oxides, carbides, and impurities on RF superconducting Nb and Nb3Sn: A comprehensive analysis: Results and Discussion

-Additionally, upon inspecting the O 1s spectra (\textit{e.g.}, Fig.~S8), we identify two types of oxygen-related motifs, assigned to O$^{2-}$ and O$^{-}$.
-As illustrated in Fig.~S9, the change in the relative ratio of O$^{-}$ likely correlates with the carbon concentration as a function of depth, indicating a possible interaction between carbon and certain oxygen species.
+Additionally, upon inspecting the O 1s spectra (\textit{e.g.}, figure~S8), we identify two types of oxygen-related motifs, assigned to O$^{2-}$ and O$^{-}$.
+As illustrated in figure~S9, the change in the relative ratio of O$^{-}$ likely correlates with the carbon concentration as a function of depth, indicating a possible interaction between carbon and certain oxygen species.